Connect file storage to a dedicated server

 The file storage and the dedicated server are always in different poolahs Therefore, to connect file storage to a dedicated server, you must configure private network connectivity at the L3 level through the global router.

 Some dedicated server configurations Chipcore Line cannot be added to the global router's network because they do not have a port to connect to the private network.
-You can check the availability of a port for the private network in the control panels under Servers and hardware → Servers → server page → tab Ports.
+You can check the availability of a port for the private network in the control panel under Servers and hardware → Servers → server page → tab Ports.

 - Create a global router.